Part 3— of Top 10 Habits for Learning: the Advanced Habits

 What Follows: Advanced learning habits

 We’ll take a look at each of these advanced learning habits: meditation, mental effort, reading for instruction, remembering, and thinking.
-I’ll define what I mean by each one, then look at some resources I have found useful in learning to develop these habits.
+I’ll define what I mean by each one, including some resources I have found useful in learning to develop these habits.

 Remember, habit development takes time.
 And it’s a good idea to work on just one habit at a time.
 Build the foundation first, then as you are ready, work on habits that build on an established habit next.